 Among the different types of SMS campaigns, the SMS gateway campaign can be the hardest to understand despite the extreme usefulness.
 SMS gateway campaigns allow companies to use triggered sms alerts based upon chosen parameters (such as appointment date) established by its own internal software (common examples include POS or CRM systems).
 For example, if your company uses a POS system that tracks certain purchase a customer makes, you can set up a sms gateway campaign to send out a triggered alert to thank a customer for shopping with your business.
 If a customer has their eye on something in your store, you can have the customer opt-in to be notified with a triggered sms alert when stock of that item is low.

-How does the SMS Gateway Campaign on True Dialog’s Platform Work?
+How does the SMS Gateway Campaign on 3Seventy’s Platform Work?

 A sms gateway campaign is tough to grasp conceptually but, once seen in action it becomes a little easier to digest.
-Below is a brief video of how a sms gateway campaign is conducted through True Dialog’s portal:
+Below is a brief video of how a sms gateway campaign is conducted through 3Seventy’s portal:

 Examples of How a SMS Gateway Works in the Real World